zb-coder/CV/README.md

 - Agile/XP
 - Ruby, Rails, JavaScript
 - RSpec, Jasmine
+- Intensive 12 week coding bootcamp helped greatly with my tech skills as well as soft skills.
+- Test Driven Development (TDD) throughout all projects and weekly challenges.
+- Took part in full stack projects.
+- Encouraged to solve problems on my own which gave me the confidence to try new ways to solve things.
+- Exposed to different tech stacks.
 - Pair programming and group work helped me develop the skill of being able to adapt.
 Not only to new ways of working/ learning but also to working with different people.
 - Completed final group project in MERN stack ina high pressure team environment using paring and TDD.
 -